nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - `addc n/Coachella a/81800 51st Ave, Indio, Southern California, United States d/2024-12-20 1010`

-### Adding a ConcertContact: `addcc`
+### Adding a concert contact: `addcc`

-Adds an association to the contact in the ConcertPhonebook with another Concert.
+Adds an association to the contact in the ConcertPhonebook with another concert.

 Format: `addcc pi/PERSON_INDEX ci/CONCERT_INDEX`